My car licence

 - If heading towards the north of the state, check the temporary road closures, restrictions or warnings for outback roads.

-- Check the South Australian Tourism Commission's website for more safety tips for visitors.
+- Check the South Australian Tourism Commission's web page about safety tips for visitors driving in the outback and Flinders Ranges.

 - Visitors driving in South Australia are subject to the same penalties for road traffic offences as other drivers.
 Further information on the penalties for road traffic offences.